-In the month of January, we take time to celebrate the life and legacy of Dr. Martin Luther King Jr. known most for his personal passion and sacrifice for the civil rights and equal protection of all, Dr. King’s Dream is one which has been enshrined as
+In the month of January, we take time to celebrate the life and legacy of Dr. Martin Luther King Jr. Known most for his personal passion and sacrifice for the civil rights and equal protection of all, Dr. King’s dream is one which has been enshrined as

 “Our brothers and sisters are poverty stricken, unable to gain the basic necessities of life …Some of them are Mexican Americans.
 Some of them are Indians.
 Some are Puerto Ricans.
 Some are Appalachian whites.
 The vast majority are Negroes in proportion to their size in the population … Now there is nothing new about poverty.
 It’s been with us for years and centuries.
 What is new at this point though, is that we now have the resources, we now have the skills, we now have the techniques to get rid of poverty.
 And the question is whether our nation has the will.”

 – The Three Evils of Society, August 31, 1967